Malik Hall's career high 29 lifts Michigan State basketball to 80-72 win over Penn State

 Akins had 16 on 6-of-10 shooting at the half as the Spartans led, 45-31.
 Hall had nine, and Cooper had eight as MSU hit a sizzling 56.3% while stymying the Nittany Lions to 37.9%.

 And after allowing PSU some early rebounds, the Spartans had an 18-13 edge by the break.
-Walker, though he missed all three of his shots in a scoreless first half, grabbed six rebounds to surpass his previous career high of five (which he reached 11 times).
+Walker, though he missed all three of his shots in a scoreless first half, grabbed six rebounds to surpass his previous career high of five.

 Hall of a night